-Flight delayed after woman brings squirrel on plane
+Flight delayed after woman brings ’emotional support squirrel’ on plane

-ORLANDO, Fla.
-(AP) — Police had to remove a woman who brought an “emotional support squirrel” on a Frontier Airlines flight headed from Orlando, Florida, to Cleveland.
+ORLANDO, Fla. — Police had to remove a woman who brought an “emotional support squirrel” on a Frontier Airlines flight headed from Orlando, Florida, to Cleveland.

 Frontier says the passenger had noted in her reservation that she was bringing an emotional support animal with her on Flight 1612 Tuesday night.
 But she did not indicate it was a squirrel.